DIY pallet shelves

 Learn how to build DIY pallet shelves, repurposed from any reclaimed wood!
 A simple, free project offering loads of workshop storage!

 As you may already be aware, I’ve been working on revamping the workshop, adding some enhancements while working at gaining every available square inch!

 You can start with the full workshop series HERE

 Or take the finished dream workshop tour (to date!)
 HERE

-But the key to any workshop additions continues to be all about utilizing up-cycling finds turning them into super productive (and free) organizing and storage solutions.
-I love the look, and of course the price is certainly right!
+But the key to any workshop additions continues to be all about turning finds into super productive upcycled organizing and storage ideas.
+I love the rustic look, and of course the free price is certainly right!